juliehutchinson001/javascript_practice/notes/react_notes.md

 ## Variable Attributes in JSX

->- When writing JSX, it's common to use variables to set attributes.
+>- When writing JSX, it's common to use variables to set attributes:
->- Here's an example of how that might work:

 ```
 // Use a variable to set the `height` and `width` attributes: